SpongePowered/SpongeDocs/source/users/quick-start.rst

 2. Run the downloaded Forge installer and use it to create a new Forge profile in the Minecraft launcher.
 3. Open the Minecraft launcher and select the new Forge profile that was created.
 4. Click "Options" and then click "Open Game Dir."
-5. Download the `Sponge coremod <http://www.spongepowered.org>`_ and put it into the "mods" folder, creating the folder if it does not yet exist.
+5. Download the :doc:`Sponge coremod </../downloads>` and put it into the "mods" folder, creating the folder if it does not yet exist.

 Dedicated Server